 Our department periodically reviews these objectives and as part of this review process, encourages comments from all interested parties: current students, alumni, prospective students, faculty, teaching assistants, those who hire or admit our graduates to other programs, members of related professional organizations, and colleagues from other educational institutions.
 Please send comments to our program coordinator, Janet Sykes, firstname.lastname@example.org.

-Program Educational Objectives and Student Outcomes must support ETAC/ABET Engineering Technology criteria a-i and ETAC/ABET Computer Engineering Technology outcomes.
+Program Educational Objectives and Student Outcomes must support ETAC/ABET Engineering Technology criteria 1-5 and ETAC/ABET Computer Engineering Technology program criteria outcomes.

-- PO-3. an ability to conduct standard tests and measurements, and to conduct, analyze, and interpret experiments.
-Covers ETAC/ABET criterion c
+- SO-4. an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results

-- PO-4. an ability to function effectively as a member of a technical team.
-Covers ETAC/ABET criterion d
+- SO-5. an ability to function effectively as a member of a technical team

-- PO-10. a knowledge of the application of electric circuits, computer programming, associated software applications, analog and digital electronics, microcomputers, operating systems, and local area networks, and engineering standards to the building, testing, operation, and maintenance of computer systems and associated software systems.
-Covers ETAC/ABET criterion CET-a
+- SO-6. application of electric circuits, computer programming, associated software applications, analog and digital electronics, microcontrollers, operating systems, local area networks, and engineering standards to the building, testing, operation, and maintenance of computer systems and associated software systems

-- PO-11. a knowledge of the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of computer systems and associated software systems.
-Covers ETAC/ABET criterion CET-b
+- SO-7. application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of computer systems and associated software systems

 Our department periodically reviews these outcomes and as part of this review process, encourages comments from all interested parties: current students, alumni, prospective students, faculty, teaching assistants, those who hire or admit our graduates to other programs, members of related professional organizations, and colleagues from other educational institutions.
 Please send comments to our program coordinator, Janet Sykes, email@example.com.